U.S. defense chief opposes deploying troops to quell protests, despite Trump threats

 Retired Navy admiral Mike Mullen, the former chairman of the Joint Chiefs of Staff, said he was “sickened” to see how law enforcement — including the National Guard — had cleared the area and warned against over-use of the U.S. military.

-"Our fellow citizens are not the enemy, and must never become so," Mullen wrote. here
+"Our fellow citizens are not the enemy, and must never become so," Mullen wrote here

-Reporting by Phil Stewart and Idrees Ali, Editing by Franklin Paul, Alistair Bell and Bernadette Baum
+Reporting by Phil Stewart and Idrees Ali.
+Additional reporting by Steve Holland.
+Editing by Franklin Paul, Alistair Bell and Bernadette Baum